It’s one of the best things you can do for your skin.

 What about other skin types?

-So, as with sensitive skins, a gentle exfoliating face wash is your best answer.
+So, as with sensitive skin, a gentle exfoliating face wash is your best option.

-Oily skin?
-Exfoliating every day can be very beneficial to an oily skin.
+Oily skin - Exfoliating every day can really improve oily skin, especially if you're prone to acne and breakouts.
 It will effectively unclog pores, reduce blackheads and decrease the chance of breakouts.

-However, one of the most common errors in those with oily skin is over-exfoliation using harsh agents.
-This will dry out and irritate the surface of your skin, ultimately causing it to produce more oil to compensate.
-And a vicious circle will be created.
+However, one of the most common errors when you have oily skin is over-exfoliation!
+If you use harsh facial scrubs they’ll dry out and irritate the surface of your skin, ultimately causing it to produce more oil to compensate.
+And a vicious circle will be created!

 Again, this can be avoided by using a gentle exfoliating face wash.